YourthYQ/Notebook-UCLA_CS35L/Bash Scripting.md

 * In shell scripting, we **don’t specify parameters inside parentheses** while declaring, parameters are passed to the function when it is called instead.
 * While calling the function great() below, we use ”$1” to get the parameters (“$1, $2, $3…” is positional parameters similar in Python).
 This “1” refers to the first argument passed to the function.
 * “$0” is a special case: it refers to the name of the script itself, not a function parameter
+* "$@" is a list of all the command line arguments

 ```bash
 # function declaration and definition